Nerine: History

-The first description was in 1635 by French botanist Jacques-Philippe Cornut, who examined Narcissus japonicus rutilo flor (N. sarniensis), a plant he found in the garden of the Paris nurseryman, Jean Morin in October 1634.
-In 1680 Scottish botanist Robert Morison gave an account of a shipment from Japan being washed ashore.
-In 1725 James Douglas FRS published an account in his A Description of the Guernsey Lilly, as it was known then.
-Douglas gave it the Latin name Lilio-Narcissus Sarniensis Autumno florens.
+The first description was published in 1635 by French botanist Jacques-Philippe Cornut, who examined 'Narcissus Iaponicus rutilo flore' (N. sarniensis), a plant he found in the garden of the Paris nurseryman Jean Morin in October 1634, assuming it was originally from Japan.
+In 1680 Scottish botanist Robert Morison gave an account of 'Lilio-Narcissus Japonicus rutilo flore' that was said to have been washed ashore when a Dutch or English vessel coming from Japan was wrecked off Guernsey.
+In 1725 James Douglas published an account in his A Description of the Guernsay Lilly, as it was known then.
+Douglas gave it the name Lilio-Narcissus Sarniensis Autumno florens.
 (Note: Narcisso-Lirion Sarniense in the first edition, but adopting the continental usage Lilio-Narcissus Sarniensis Autumno florens in the second.
-He also used the term Lilium Sarniense vulgo as a common name) Linnaeus called this Amaryllis sarniensis in 1753, after Douglas' usage, one of nine species he assigned to this genus.
+He also used the term Lilium Sarniense vulgo as a common name.)
+Linnaeus called this Amaryllis sarniensis in 1753, after Douglas' usage, one of nine species he assigned to this genus.

 The earliest published name for the genus was Imhofia, given by Lorenz Heister in 1755.
 The later name Nerine, published by William Herbert in 1820, was widely used, resulting in a decision to conserve the name Nerine and reject the name Imhofia (nom. rej.).
 Herbert was unaware of Heister's work initially in 1820, but noting that Heister had not defined it and it had not been adopted, transferred the name to Amaryllis marginata, retaining Nerine for N. sarniensis and renaming A. marginata Imhofia marginata (now Brunsvigia marginata).